Effect of initial microstructure on its evolution and $\alpha \rightarrow \omega$ phase transition in Zr under hydrostatic loading: Results and discussion

-All the above result demonstrate essential and complex evolution of microstructure for single phase samples and during phase transformation.
-Generally, crystal domain size, microstrain, and dislocation density do not differ in $\omega$-Zr between the cold-rolled and annealed samples, implying that microstructure is not inherited during phase transformation.
-This may happen if moving $\alpha$-$\omega$ interfaces sweep away the entire microstructure (domains and dislocations) in the $\alpha$ phase and new domains and dislocations are formed in the $\omega$-Zr.
-The significant pressure effect on the microstructure demonstrates that their postmortem evaluation, e.g., with scanning and transmission electron microscopy, would not represent the true conditions during loading.
+All the above results demonstrate the essential and complex microstructure evolution for single-phase samples and during phase transformation and pressure cycling.
+The significant evolution of the microstructure and its effect on phase transformation demonstrates that their postmortem evaluation does not represent the actual conditions during loading.